candtk/discord-vanity-reclaim/README.md

 **discord-vanity-reclaim** is a high-performance tool for reclaiming Discord vanity URLs during server transfers.

+**NOTE: It is recommended to first test on a free/claimable vanity before attempting to transfer a high-tier vanity.**

 ## **Features** :
 - Automatically send notifications to webhook
 - Supports sniping a lot of vanities simultaneously